cheanyi-tay/weaviate-image-search/readme.md

 **To Use**
 1. Upload image into `./img` folder as a search database
 2. Upload image into `./test` folder as image to query for ease of use
+3. Run weaviate docker container
-3. Run `node index.js` in console to start application and search, ie `test.jpg`
+4. Run `node index.js` in console to start application and search, ie `test.jpg`